-Drinking a raw apple cider vinegar tonic before meals also stimulates stomach acid.
+Drinking a raw apple cider vinegar tonic before meals also stimulate stomach acid.
 Simply mix 2 teaspoons ACV per 3 – 4 oz. water and drink 15 – 30 minutes before each meal.
 Drinking this regularly also has the added benefit of helping inflammation.

 5. Biotics Beta TCP

-Beta TCP both builds bile, and helps to thin it out.
-It contains the co-factors necessary for digesting fats, supporting the liver & gallbladder and has many other uses such as conjugation of hormones around the monthly cycle, nausea, headaches, morning sickness, hemorrhoids, heart burn, low blood sugar, and light colored stools.
+Beta TCP both builds bile and helps to thin it out.
+It contains the co-factors necessary for digesting fats, supporting the liver & gallbladder and has many other uses such as conjugation of hormones around the monthly cycle, nausea, headaches, morning sickness, hemorrhoids, heart burn, low blood sugar, and light-colored stools.
 If you know you have gallstones, don’t use this product without support from a practitioner as this product can cause stones to move.
 This product also helps to convert glycogen to glucose to balance blood sugar.
 It’s helpful for hemorrhoids because it reduces pressure in portal circulation by decongesting the liver.
 Take 1-3 capsules per meal with food, up to 5 in extreme cases.